python/exceptiongroups/except_star.md

 imagine a case where it makes sense to assign a traceback tree to an exception group.
 Furthermore, a useful display of the traceback includes information about the nested exceptions.
 For this reason we decided it is best to leave the traceback mechanism as it is and modify the traceback display code.

+### A full redesign of `except`

+We considered introducing a new keyword (such as `catch`) which can be used to handle both plain exceptions and `ExceptionGroup`s.
+Its semantics would be the same as those of `except*` when catching an `ExceptionGroup`, but it would not wrap plain a exception to create an `ExceptionGroup`.
+This would have been part of a long term plan to replace `except` by `catch`, but we decided that deprecating `except` in favour of an improved keyword is too hard at this time, and it is more realistic to introduce the `except*` syntax for `ExceptionGroup`s while `except` continues to be used for simple exceptions.

-### Adoption of try..except* syntax
+## Adoption of try..except* syntax

 Application code typically can dictate what version of Python it requires.
 Which makes introducing TaskGroups and the new `except *` clause somewhat